Video-ChatGPT: Towards Detailed Video Understanding via Large Vision and Language Models: Experiments

 \subsection{Implementation Details}

-We use LLaVA as our baseline model and finetune it on 100K video instruction pairs.
+We use LLaVA~\cite{liu2023llava} as our baseline model and finetune it on our 100K video instruction pairs.
 We only update the linear layer projecting the video features to the LLMs' input space, while the rest of the architecture is kept frozen.
 We finetune the model for 3 epochs using a learning rate of 2$e^{-5}$ and an overall batch size of 32.
-The training of our 7B model took around 3 hours on 8 A100 40GB GPUs.
+We use 7B parameter model in all the experiments and its training took around 3 hours on 8 A100 40GB GPUs.
 During inference, for memory efficiency, we load the models in FP16 mode.

-In our semi-automatic annotation framework, we use Katna~\cite{Katna} to extract the video key-frames.
-For the off-the-shelf Tag2Text~\cite{huang2023tag2text} model, we use the Swin-B version with input size of 384$\times$384 and confidence threshold of 0.7.
+In our semi-automatic annotation framework, we use Katna~\cite{Katna} to extract video key-frames.
+For off-the-shelf Tag2Text~\cite{huang2023tag2text} model, we use the Swin-B variant with an input size of 384$\times$384 and a confidence threshold of 0.7.
 For GRIT~\cite{wu2022grit}, we use ViT-B version with CenterNet2~\cite{zhou2021probablistic}.